 Chapter 33 - Post-9/11 G.I.
 Bill & Transfer of Eligibility (TOE)

 The Post-9/11 GI Bill provides financial support for education and housing to individuals with at least 90 days of aggregate service after September 10, 2001, or individuals discharged with a service-connected disability after 30 days.
 You must have received an honorable discharge to be eligible for the Post-9/11 GI Bill.

 Approved training under the Post-9/11 GI Bill includes graduate and undergraduate degrees, vocational/technical training, on-the-job training, flight training, correspondence training, licensing and national testing programs, entrepreneurship training, and tutorial assistance.
 All training programs must be approved for GI Bill benefits.

-This benefit provides up to 36 months of education benefits, generally benefits are payable for 15 years following your release from active duty.
+This benefit provides up to 36 months of education benefits, generally benefits are payable for up to 15 years following your release from active duty.
 The Post-9/11 GI Bill also offers some service members the opportunity to transfer their GI Bill to dependents.

 The Post-9/11 Yellow Ribbon program is an agreement between the VA and a participating institution.
 This program helps out of state students cover the difference between out of state costs and in state costs.
 Only veterans entitled to the maximum benefit rate (based on service requirements) or their designated transferees may receive this funding.
 Active duty servicemembers and their spouses are not eligible for this program (child transferees of active duty servicemembers may be eligible if the servicemember is qualified at the 100% rate).